mmbman/Katagiri/genjokoan-notes.md

 - [“The Need and Way of Repentance”](1988-08-10-The-Need-and-Way-of-Repentance): “Please dig up the human world and turn it into golden world”: “direct your karmic life toward that eternal target,” the “eternal child.”

-- It’s worth noting that the interpretation of the final line in the Sōtōshū translation of *Shōbōgenzō* differs from that presented here.
+- It’s worth noting that the interpretation of the final line in the Soto Zen Text Project translation of *Shōbōgenzō* differs from that presented here.
 The exploration of this is left as an excercise.